Limits and colimits of synthetic $\infty$-categories: Limit of spaces as dependent product

 The last equivalence follows because $E$ is univalent.
 For the same reason together with the assumption $\sigma_0:E(b_0)\simeq \prod\limits_{d:D}E(f(d))$ the left-hand side is equivalent to

 And certainly we have the equivalence

 \end{proof}

-For the rest of the section we want to show that the condition over the dependant product of the fiber being $B$-small is necessary for the existence of the limit.
+For the rest of the section we want to show that the condition over the dependent product of the fiber being $B$-small in \Cref{condition1} is necessary for the existence of the limit.